DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 in.
 If someone, as of 1 September 2021, had started but not completed induction, they had until 31 August 2023 to complete induction under the 'old regs'.
 TRA populated this themselves, based on data they had.
 ABs cannot edit it.

-* The transition period is over, so this is now a 'no' for everyone.
+The transition period is over, so this is now a 'no' for everyone.

 ---
+### Viewing induction history

 There are provisions in the regulations for ABs to offer a reduced induction.
 Appropriate bodies have discretion to reduce the length of the induction period to a minimum of one term (based on a school year of